 Sten Moden had held his present position for thirteen standard months.
 Most of the field force's munitions were shipped from Nieuw Friesland.
-The expense was considerable, but powersum amounties and self-guided shells for shipped from Nieuw Friesland.
 The expense was considerable, but powergun ammunition and self-guided shells for the regiments rocket howitzers had to be manufactured to the closest tolerances if they were to function properly.